-Our local history has created landmarks unique to Hillsboro: the giant sequoias in front of the County courthouse; a downtown storefront; a homesteader's barn; a family cemetery; a residential district; or a set of drive-in restaurant figurines.
+Our local history has created landmarks unique to Hillsboro: the giant sequoias in front of the County courthouse; downtown storefronts like the Morgan and Bailey building; Imbrie Farmstead; the Pioneer Cemetery; the historic Orenco company town; and eve the Burger People.
 Discovering and preserving these landmarks celebrates the distinctive attributes that help define Hillsboro to its residents, neighbors, and visitors.

 Statewide Planning Goal 5 requires all local governments to inventory their historic resources and to protect those found significant.
 Hillsboro has had a Cultural Resource Inventory since 1985.
-The 81 sites on the Inventory are protected under Community Development Code Section 12.27.300.
-View Hillsboro's Cultural Resources through this PDF map or this interactive Google map.
+The 87 sites on the Inventory are protected under Community Development Code Section 12.27.300.
+Explore Hillsboro's Cultural Resources map.

 Over 800 historic images of Washington County are available on-line through this project, a cooperative project among the Washington County Museum, local historical societies, community libraries, and non-profit organizations.
 The project was funded in part by a grant from the Institute of Museum and Library Services through the Library Services and Technology Act, administered by the Oregon State Library.
 View over 800 images of historic Hillsboro at the Washington County Heritage Organization website.